MicrosoftDocs/sdk-api/sdk-api-src/content/winver/nf-winver-getfileversioninfosizeexa.md

 > [!NOTE]
 > The winver.h header defines GetFileVersionInfoSizeEx as an alias which automatically selects the ANSI or Unicode version of this function based on the definition of the UNICODE preprocessor constant.
 Mixing usage of the encoding-neutral alias with code that not encoding-neutral can lead to mismatches that result in compilation or runtime errors.
 For more information, see [Conventions for Function Prototypes](/windows/win32/intl/conventions-for-function-prototypes).

+Version.lib does not export this function causing linking issues.
+Check DUMPBIN to check if it there or not.

 ## -see-also

 <b>Conceptual</b>